userquin/detect-browser-es/README.md

 To detect Windows 11 in the browser, you need to use the `asyncDetect` function providing `platformVersion` in the `options.hints` array.

-To detect Windows 11 in the server, you need to send `Accept-CH` http response header to the client with the corresponding `Sec-CH-UA-*` headers.
-You can use the `serverResponseHeadersForUserAgentHints` function providing the required entries for your application, it will return the corresponding `Accept-CH` header via browser names.
+To detect Windows 11 in the server, you need to send `Accept-CH` http response header to the client with the corresponding `Sec-CH-UA-*` values.
+You can use the `serverResponseHeadersForUserAgentHints` function providing the required entries for your application, it will return the corresponding `Accept-CH` header.
+The function accepts the hint names you use in the browser, you don't need to worry about http header names.

 To access the low-entropy User-Agent Client Hints values (`mobile`, `platform` and `brands` ), you don't need to use the `asyncDetect` function, you can use the `navigator.userAgentData` object when available in the browser (check [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API#browser_compatibility)), or using `lookupServerUserAgentHints` for server.